 By 1931 the P & SR had just over 49 miles of track.
 The track was later paved over, and is now our well known "Rail Trail," used by bicyclist, joggers, dog walkers and families of all sizes.
 We encourage you to stop by the Western Sonoma County Historical Society Museum on Main Street and learn more about our town's fine early history.

-Weather Conditions: Look at the weather forecast for the area before you visit.
-Check Business Status: Confirm that the business is operational on the day you plan to visit, considering public holidays and any reported closures.
+Weather Conditions: Ensure the weather is suitable before planning your visit, particularly in areas with extreme weather.
+Confirm Operational Hours: Confirm that the business is operational on the day you plan to visit, considering public holidays and any reported closures.

-Leave a Review: If you want to review a business, share your experience on the specific business's Facebook page or Google Local Business listing.
-Your review will assist others in making informed choices.
+Leave a Review: Post your review on the business's Facebook page or Google Local Business.
+Your feedback helps others choose wisely.